Hallo Spaceboy: Pet Shop Boys remix

 For its release as a single, "Hallo Spaceboy" was issued in remixed form featuring the English duo Pet Shop Boys (pictured in 2013).

-Believing that in its original state, "Hallo Spaceboy" was uncommercial as a hit single in 1996, Bowie commissioned Neil Tennant of the Pet Shop Boys to remix the song for release as the third single from Outside.
-Tennant, a lifelong Bowie fan, agreed, recording the remix at Mayfair Studios in London from 11–15 December 1995.
-Tennant stripped the song's anger with electronics and added Pet Shop Boys' signature backing vocals to the mix.
+Believing the original version of "Hallo Spaceboy" was unlikely to be commercially successful, Bowie commissioned Neil Tennant of the Pet Shop Boys to remix the song for release as the third single from Outside.
+As a lifelong Bowie fan, Tennant agreed and remixed the track at Mayfair Studios in London between 11–15 December 1995.
+Tennant replaced the song's anger with electronics and added Pet Shop Boys' signature backing vocals to the track.
 Since the original contained only a single verse, and a lyric featuring feelings of alienation, Tennant and his bandmate Chris Lowe added lyrical fragments from Bowie's 1969 song "Space Oddity", using a Gysin-style cut-up technique to create a second verse: "Ground to Major, bye bye Tom / dead the circuit, countdown's wrong / Planet Earth is control on?"
 O'Leary argues that the additions turned the song's cry of "this chaos is killing me" into a plea from an astronaut "strung out in heaven".

 Bowie initially expressed reservation about the additions when Tennant told him during a telephone conversation, but later agreed that they worked well.
 Bowie rerecorded his lead vocal so the single became a duet with Tennant.
 Tennant told NME in a 1997 interview that he and Lowe, working alongside Bowie, had completed what Tennant called the "Major Tom trilogy", in reference to the fictional astronaut who first appeared in "Space Oddity" and later appeared in "Ashes to Ashes" (1980).
 Tennant explained, "I said to [Bowie], 'It's like Major Tom is in one of those Russian spaceships they can't afford to bring down,' and he said, 'Oh wow, is that where he is?
 Compared to the original version, the remix features a disco edge.